okohll/abdocs/content/docs/advanced-usage/build-patterns.md

 ---
 Some of these are just useful ideas, some are tips and tricks and some are larger-scale build patterns for more complex tasks commonly undertaken by customers.

-These tips will link to various other places in the documentation, but it will still be useful to have some experience of building in agileBase before reading.
+These tips will link to various other places in the documentation, but it will still be useful to have some experience of building in Agilebase before reading.

 ## Settings table idea
 To use a single store of a common setting throughout the application.
 When a setting is changed it will then automatically take effect throught the whole application.